-Each receiving device, when addressed, is obliged to generate an acknowledge after the reception of each byte.
+Each receiving device, when addressed, is obliged to generate an acknowledge signal after the reception of each byte.
 The master device must generate an extra clock pulse which is associated with this acknowledge bit.

-Note: The 24AA01/02 does not generate any acknowledge bits if an internal programming cycle is in progress.
+Note: The 24LC32A does not generate any

+acknowledge bits if an internal program

+ming cycle is in progress.

-The device that acknowledges, has to pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable LOW during the HIGH period of the acknowledge related clock pulse.
+A device that acknowledges must pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable LOW during the HIGH period of the acknowledge related clock pulse.
 Of course, setup and hold times must be taken into account.
-A master must signal an end of data to the slave by not generating an acknowledge bit on the last byte that has been clocked out of the slave.
-In this case, the slave must leave the data line HIGH to enable the master to generate the STOP condition.
+During reads, a master must signal an end of data to the slave by NOT generating an acknowledge bit on the last byte that has been clocked out of the slave.
+In this case, the slave (24LC32A) will leave the data line HIGH to enable the master to generate the STOP condition.